Propsi4/AtutorSolver/README.md

  2. Remember to maintain academic integrity, using this script to cheat on tests may end up with you being expelled from university or account ban.

 ### Limits:
- 1. 3 requests to ChatGPT per minute
+ 1. OpenAI API Limits( like 3 requests per minute)

 ### Usage:
  1. Go to dl.tntu.edu.ua and open any test